 Miss Kirsten Riding- Staff Governor

-I am a dedicated staff member at St Paul's school and enjoy a number of fulfilling roles as Year 1 Class Teacher and Music Subject Leader.
+I am a dedicated staff member at St Paul's school and enjoy a number of fulfilling roles as Year 1 Class Teacher Music & Geography Subject Lead and SENDCo.
 Becoming a member of the Governing Body has added a new dimension to my role within school and created further opportunities to make a difference.
 I enjoy and thrive on the challenges that come with every aspect of school life and am passionate about high quality education and each and every child reaching their full potential.

 Mrs Elizabeth Lythgoe-

 As a parent to two boys at St. Paul's I was honoured to be elected to the position of Parent Governor in April 2019.
 As a Christian I am grateful for the school's Christian ethos.
 Not only does St. Paul's want to ensure that all children have access to the best possible education but that also all children are nurtured in a caring and supportive community.
 I am looking forward to the opportunity to contribute to the future direction of St. Paul's by providing both support and challenge to the headteacher and staff so that all children are inspired to develop a love of learning and encouraged to achieve their full potential.

 I am new to the role of Governor at St Paul’s but I am looking forward to being a part of the school’s journey.
 I am the owner of a small business which delivers safeguarding support and training to schools.
 I have worked in the field of safeguarding in education for over 20 years and I am therefore passionate about ensuring every child is as safe and as happy as they can be.
 I know that schools play such an important role in achieving this and through my contact with St Paul’s I know that this is a school that puts the happiness of its pupils at the centre of all it does.
 I have strong links with Blackburn with Darwen having previously worked in local schools and living quite close by with my dog, Dolly.